javier-caparo/Udacity-DevOps-Azure-Project-2/README.md

 ```
 ![alt text](https://github.com/jfcb853/Udacity-DevOps-Azure-Project-2/blob/main/images/screen%203%20-%20github%20actions%20workflow%20build%20-%20OK.png)

-Note: We’ve created a simple Gighub Action in the repo which automates the lint  and test of our app.
+Note: We’ve created a simple GitHUB Action in the repo which automates the lint  and test of our app.
 Note: You can add the GitHub Actions badge to you README.md ( it's a good practice to do that)

 * (OPTIONAL but HIGHLY Recommended) - Also you can add a CI pipeline with CircleCI.